Did Regulatory Enforcement Actions and Messaging Compliance Failures Lead to a Major Cyberbreach?

 Security has been a significant driver for the adoption of these mass messaging tools, especially via the use of end-end encryption.
 With this approach, only the sender and the intended recipient(s) can decrypt the data.
 Capturing the encrypted form of the object at any point in between the two end-points, only gives an unintelligible and unusable copy.

 So how do regulated firms and government agencies capture communications from end-end encrypted messaging applications, never designed for compliant record keeping?
-There are multiple methods, which vary based on the unique design of each of the messaging applications and capture tools, but all include some level of a “middleman.”
-These include:
+These approaches differ depending on the architecture of each messaging platform and the capabilities of the mobile messaging archiving tools—but all involve some form of intermediary, such as:

 - A dedicated application that moderates the communications between the messaging application and the end user